Vyzarix/huggy-gomboc/docs/architecture.md

 This will be the first “life sign” of Huggy.

-Future AI architecture
+#Future AI architecture

 Later, Huggy will have an AI conversation layer.

-Possible future pipeline:
+#Possible future pipeline:

 User voice → Speech-to-Text → LLM / Solana personality → Text-to-Speech → speaker

 The physical robot can also receive commands from the AI layer:

-AI response → emotion command → ESP32 → LED / servo / motor reaction
+AI response → emotion command → ESP8266 → LED / servo / motor reaction

-Example future command:
+#Example future command:

 {
 "emotion": "comfort",